Crime and violence in Latin America: El Salvador

-Violent crime is rampant in El Salvador, in 2012 the homicide rate peaked at 105 homicides per 100,000 residents.
-In 2016, the rate decreased by 20%, but El Salvador continues to be one of the world's most dangerous countries.
+Violent crime was historically rampant in El Salvador, in 2012 the homicide rate peaked at 105 homicides per 100,000 residents.
+In 2016, the rate decreased by 20%.
+Due to the ongoing Salvadoran gang crackdown (2022-ongoing as of 2025) by Nayib Bukele, El Salvador has become one of the safest countries in Central America.
+In 2024, its homicide rate was reported to be 1.9 per 100,000.

 As of March 2012, El Salvador has seen a 40% drop in crime due to what the Salvadoran government called a gang truce.
-In early 2012, there were on average of 16 killings per day but in late March that number dropped to fewer than 5 per day and on April 14, 2012 for the first time in over 3 years there were no killings in the country.
+In early 2012, there were on average of 16 killings per day but in late March that number dropped to fewer than 5 per day and on April 14, 2012, for the first time in over 3 years there were no killings in the country.
 Overall, there were 411 killings in the month of January 2012 but in March the number was 188, more than a 40% reduction in crime.
 All of this happening while crime in neighboring Honduras has risen to an all-time high.

 Citizen and foreign women and girls have been victims of sex trafficking in El Salvador.
-They raped and physically and psychologically harmed in locations throughout the country.
+They are raped and harmed, both physically and psychologically, in locations throughout the country.

-Violent crimes including armed robbery, banditry, assault, kidnapping, sexual assault, and carjacking is common, including in the capital, San Salvador.
+Violent crimes including armed robbery, banditry, assault, kidnapping, sexual assault, and carjacking are common, including in the capital, San Salvador.
 Downtown San Salvador is dangerous, particularly at night.
 San Salvador hosts some of the most notorious unified crime family transnational gangs that spread across the Central American heart region, like the Mara Salvatrucha and the 18th Street gang that arrived during and since the Salvadoran Civil War.